 When you apply for financial aid, work study is one type of aid for which you may qualify.
 Work study is not applied directly to your tuition account.
 Instead, you work at a job and receive a paycheck twice a month.
-Work study can be on or off campus.
+Work study positions can be on or off campus.

 The name "work study" is confusing!
 You can't usually study while you are working at these jobs, but they are jobs designed for students with a flexible schedule that works around your classes.

-In the subject line put Am I eligible for work study?
-Include your full name.
+- To find out if you are eligible, email Career Services.
+In the subject line put "Am I eligible for work study?"
+Include your full name and date of birth.

 Work Study- Current Openings